 If you're looking for a career in the cannabis industry, then becoming an assistant grower may be the perfect way in job for you.
 However, keep in mind that you need to have some experience working in greenhouses as a prerequisite for this job.
 If you keep working hard, you can soon become a Master Grower as well!

 If you already didn't know, a brand ambassador is someone who spreads awareness about a specific brand through events, social media, etc. Being a brand ambassador for a cannabis company can get you around $28,000-$39,000 annually, according to Cannabiz Team's Industry Salary Guide.

+Being a brand ambassador for a cannabis company is a lot of responsibility.
 All you need to do is keep people aware of the product and try your best to convince them to try it out.
+The more people that are exposed to the product, the more likely they are to purchase it.
+It's important to be passionate and knowledgeable about the product.
 If you already have a social media following or popularity, this might just work out perfectly for you!